x21L/CloudComputing-Group2/README.md

 ## Overview

-The bookstore is spliited up into 3 Microservices:
+The bookstore is splited up into 3 Microservices:
 * Frontend
 * Book Search
 * Shopping Cart